WICG/dbsc/DBSCE/Overview.md

 ### Attestation Service

 Attestation service is responsible for providing the attestation statement for the binding key.
-DBSC(E) relies on the attestation service to enable the IDP to validate the binding statement and ensure that the binding key and the device key belong to the same device.
+DBSC(E) relies on the attestation service to enable the IDP to validate the binding statement and ensure that the binding key and the attestation key belong to the same device.
 An attestation service can be part of the IdP, or a separate service.

 This document does not define the implementation details of the Attestation Service.
 It defines the artifacts which are generated during the [Device Registration](#device-registration-client) and are necessary to validate the binding statement.